d-j-hirst/capstone-project/README.md

 * To run the RBAC (role-based access control) tests, use [Postman](https://www.postman.com).
   * To test the local server, import ``udacity-fsnd-capstone-local.postman_collection.json`` into Postman, and run the tests for the whole collection (there should be 55 tests in total).
 Note that this requires the external testing server to be running as described above.
-  * To test the local server, import ``udacity-fsnd-capstone-remote.postman_collection.json`` into Postman, and run the tests for the ``Tests`` folder in the collection (again, there should be 55 tests in total).
+  * To test the remote Heroku server, import ``udacity-fsnd-capstone-remote.postman_collection.json`` into Postman, and run the tests for the ``Tests`` folder in the collection (again, there should be 55 tests in total).
+  * The remote heroku server can be found at https://djh-capstone-project-app.herokuapp.com/ if manual testing is required.

 ## Backend models